 To get 1 ton of charcoal, we need to carbonize around 3 tons of sawdust briquettes.
 The sawdust briquettes are carbonized by a carbonization furnace or earthen kiln.
 In this step, the weight of sawdust briquettes will shrink greatly.

 To make 3 tons of sawdust briquettes, we need at least 3 tons of dried sawdust with a moisture of <12%.
-From sawdust to briquettes, the needed machine is a sawdust briquette machine.
-In this process, sawdust moisture will reduce little, it can be neglected.
+From sawdust to briquettes, the required machine is a sawdust briquette machine.
+In this process, sawdust moisture will be reduced little, it can be neglected.

 To make sawdust briquettes, the sawdust needed to be dried at <12% moisture.
 Therefore, the carbonization rate ultimately depends on the humidity of the raw material.